 Assign2: Fun with Collections

-- Submit by end of day Saturday deadline for a small, “early-bird” bonus.
+- Submit by the end of the day Wednesday deadline for a small, “early-bird” bonus.

-- All students have a pre-approved extension or "grace period" that extends until Monday end of day AoE, with no penalty.
+- All students have a pre-approved extension or "grace period" that extends until Thursday end of the day PDT, with no penalty.

-- The grace period expires end of day Monday, after which we cannot accept further late submissions.
+- The grace period expires at the end of the day Thursday, after which we cannot accept further late submissions.

-This week's lectures have introduced you to the CS106 ADTs and now it's time to put those handy collections to use!
-With the low-level details abstracted away, your attention is freed to solve more interesting problems.
-Your next assignment is to write some client code that heavily leverage the ADTs to do nifty things.
-The tasks may sound a little daunting at first, but given the power tools in your arsenal, each requires only a page or two of code.
+This week's lectures have introduced you to the many different Abstract Data Types (ADTs) that exist in the world, and now it's time to put those handy collections to use!
+With the low-level details of how these data structures work abstracted away, your attention is free to solve more interesting problems.
+This assignment will walk you through the process of writing client code that leverages many different ADTs to implement some nifty algorithms and systems.
+The tasks may sound a little daunting at first, but given the powerful tools in your arsenal, each requires a very manageable amount of code.
 Let's hear it for abstraction!

 - To more fully experience the joy of using pre-written classes.
 Most of the heavy-lifting is handled by the collection ADTs.